Realtors hope to see green as real estate market rebounds

 “You have segments of the population that are very dedicated and live green from cradle to grave, and then you have middle ground people that recycle and save energy when they can,” says David Syring, manager and founder of ListedGreen.com, a web site that only lists homes that have a certain amount of built-in green features.
 “Then you have the people that could care less.
 But the biggest segment is the people that want to save on energy costs knowing it isn’t going to get any cheaper.”

-Clearly, the green home segment is one that realtors are putting more emphasis on.
-With that in mind, NAR released its green MLS tool kit on Earth Day in April, with the goal of helping realtors to add a green initiative to their local multiple listing service (MLS).
+Clearly, the green home segment is one that Realtors are putting more emphasis on.
+With that in mind, NAR released its green MLS tool kit on Earth Day in April, with the goal of helping agents and brokers add a green initiative to their local multiple listing service (MLS).

 “Realtors are the best source for real estate information and have access to the most comprehensive data in the world,” says NAR president Vicki Cox Golder, owner of Vicki L. Cox & Associate in Tucson, Ariz.
 “NAR research has consistently shown that there is a considerable and growing market for green buildings.
 The approach of Earth Day on April 22 only underscores the fact that many of today's consumers want homes and communities that are sensitive to the larger environment."